cosmos/sdk-tutorials/academy/4-my-own-chain/reject-game.md

 ## Next up

-The next four sections cover forfeits and how games end.
+The next week's sections cover forfeits and how games end.
 In the next section, you create a [doubly-linked FIFO](./game-fifo.md).
 Later you add [deadline](./game-deadline.md) and [game winner](./game-winner.md) fields, before being able to finally [enforce the forfeit](./game-forfeit.md).

 If you want to enable token wagers in your games instead, skip ahead to [wagers](./game-wager.md).